My Thoughts on "The Furious" (2025)

 I didn’t even know that Xie Miao’s character, Wang was mute 🤐 until I saw one of the interviews Joe Taslim did in the lead up to this film’s American theatrical release 🇺🇸, but after watching the movie, I think it works.
 It works as a nice contrast between him and Joe Taslim’s character Navin, who talks pretty much throughout this entire movie.
 He’s one of the few characters that speaks English and speaks English throughout, in nearly all of their screen time.
 Him and Joey Iwanaga as Paklung are the two actors/characters in the movie that speak English in nearly all of their scenes.
 And Wang being mute 🤐 provides him obstacles in the way of him finding his daughter since he can only communicate through either sign language 🤟 or by writing things down on a piece of paper 📝.
 He can’t just tell people what he thinks or how he’s feeling.

-If they don’t understand sign language 🤟 and they can’t speak it, hey either have to guess, or they have to read what he writes down on notes 📝.
+If they don’t understand sign language 🤟 and they can’t speak it, they either have to guess, or they have to read what he writes down on notes 📝.
 It makes seem a bit more vulnerable and easier to root for.
 But really, I think the reason why they made him mute in this movie is that he can’t speak English.
 He can only speak Mandarin as far as I can tell.
 That’s a common tactic with a lot of foreign actors who can’t speak English or speak English very well.
 They just have them play silent characters.
 Even if they were super talkative and expressive in their native language.
 That’s so many martial arts stars 🥋 we got used to see in the 1990s and 2000s, except for Jackie Chan, played silent tough guys ♂︎.
 This movie even calls out that archetype, since Navin assumes that Wang is just a silent tough guy ♂︎ act not to dissimilar to a lot of Jet Li’s characters in American 🇺🇸 or English-speaking movies.

 Even Chow Yun-fat, who's very expressive and talkative in his Hong Kong movies 🇭🇰 (especially the ones by John Woo), even he got this treatment in his first American film 🇺🇸, The Replacement Killers, which also happens to be Antoine Fuqua's directorial debut.
 For those that don't know, Antoine Fuqua's the guy ♂︎ that directed Training Day, Tears of the Sun 😭☀️, Brooklyn's Finest, Shooter (2007), the Equalizer movies starring Denzel Washington, and the Michael Jackson movie that everyone's raving about and is a huge hit.
 You know it's a huge hit because they're letting it play in theaters for longer than one month.
 They only let a movie play in theaters for more than one month if it's really successful, which is why Obsession (2025) is still playing in theaters even though it came out in May.
 And yes, Obsession (2025) is yet another movie that got released on the film festival circuit and is just barely getting a wide release the following year 😒.

-And this movie’s connection to Jet Li runs deeper than the producer since Xie Miao is somewhat of a protege of Jet Li.
-He co-starred in both My Father Is A Hero and The New Legend of Shaolin, alongside Jet Li, where he played his son in both movies.
+And this movie’s connection to Jet Li runs deeper than just the producer since Xie Miao is somewhat of a protégé of Jet Li.
+He co-starred in both My Father Is A Hero (better known as The Enforcer in the US 🇺🇸) and The New Legend of Shaolin, alongside Jet Li, where he played his son in both movies.
 So, him being in this movie is like him graduating in a way 👨🎓, he’s finally come into his own and is no longer in Jet Li’s shadow.
 He’s no longer just the guy ♂︎ who played his son in a couple of his movies.
-I mean, Xie seemed somewhat well known in China 🇨🇳, but this is first big role in a movie that played for an American audience 🇺🇸.
+I mean, it seems that Xie is somewhat well known in China 🇨🇳, but this is his first big role in a movie that played for an American audience 🇺🇸.
 This is a lot of Americans’ 🇺🇸 introduction to him.
 Even the ones who saw My Father Is A Hero and The New Legend of Shaolin probably didn’t realize it was him until much later.
-I kind of see that cage fight in the MMA place as an homage to the scene in Cradle 2 the Grave, where Jet Li’s character, Su fights a bunch of guys ♂︎ in a cage in a similar MMA place.
-Only this movie took it to the next level by having Wang use a hammer to beat these guys ♂︎ up, breaking legs, breaking knees, leaving bruises all over their bodies, and bashing their heads in until blood 🩸 comes out.

-I wasn’t sure how violent this movie would get based on the trailer and the clips they released before the movie came out, but let me tell ya, it gets pretty violent.
+I wasn’t sure how violent this movie would get based on the trailer and the clips they released before the movie came out here in the United States 🇺🇸, but let me tell ya, it gets pretty violent.
 It gets pretty bloody and gory 🩸.
 They saved all the best bloody and gory bits 🩸 for the movie, you have to see the movie for yourself to see all the blood and gore 🩸.
 Some people may have a problem with this, with how bloody and gory 🩸 this movie gets, but I didn’t.
 This is how I like my action scenes, bloody and gory 🩸.
 In fact, I wish more R rated action movies were this bloody and gory 🩸.
 A lot of R rated action movies are not actually that violent.
 A lot of them are pretty tame and probably would’ve been PG-13 had they not had a blood splatter 🩸 here, or a bleeding wound 🩸 here, blood 🩸 coming out of the mouth here, or the extra swearing with lots of F bombs.
 There’s not even a lot of sex or nudity, no boobs, butts, or even penises and vaginas.
 Some movies have really graphic nudity where you can see the person’s genitalia, you can see their bush if they have hair down there.
 And if they are shaven down there 🪒, you can see some shlong and cameltoe.

-In other words, a lot R rated action movies are soft R movies, wouldn’t qualify as R rated movies without that extra bit of blood 🩸 or swearing.
-But this, this is a hard R movie.
-They go all out with the violence and the blood and gore 🩸.
-It’s even bloodier and gorier than even Mortal Kombat II 🐉 (2026) is, say for a few select parts.
 In fact, speaking of Mortal Kombat II 🐉 (2026) for a moment, as much as I liked that movie and thought it was an improvement over the first one, I think the action in this movie, the fight scenes are even better.
 This is a master class in action and fight choreography.
 Easily surpasses anything that you see in any of the Mortal Kombat 🐉 movies, even the ones in 1990s.
 And I’m not one to compare Asian action movies to American ones 🇺🇸 and try to argue that the Asian ones are better than the American ones 🇺🇸, and the American ones 🇺🇸 aren’t any good, or that there aren’t any good American action movies 🇺🇸, this movie did at least surpass a few.
 The ones based off video games.

 One day, we will have a Mortal Kombat 🐉 movie, or even Street Fighter movie, or a Tekken movie, or a Dead or Alive movie, or a Virtua Fighter movie, or a Fatal Fury movie, or a King of Fighters movie, or even a Tao Feng or Kakuto Chojin movie that has fight scenes that genuinely match the quality of fight scenes you’d see in these more recent martial arts action movies 🥋 coming out of Asia.
 Especially Southeast Asia, Southeast Asia is killing it when it comes to martial arts action movies 🥋.
 There’s no mistaking when you’re watching this movie that you’re watching an R rated movie and that this movie should be R rated.
 It earned it.
 This is a hardcore movie for adults, and I like it.
 Though I’m sure plenty of kids will still probably watch this.
 Whether it’s through parents taking their kids to watch it or kids seeking it out on their own.
 Either way, kids will find a way to watch this, even if they’re way too young to be watching it.
 I mean, I started watching R rated movies at a pretty young age too and I turned out just fine.